 2009-10: Instead of continuing his development overseas, Alexander made the move to North America, dressing up with the Brandon Wheat Kings in 66 regular season games 15 playoff games and 5 tournament matches for the Memorial Cup.
 He was tally 42 points over that span.

 2010-11: Urbom opened the season in New Jersey, appearing in six NHL games as a 19-year old, and then spent most of his first North American pro season with the Devils’ AHL affiliate in Albany.
 Urbom also had two one-game call-ups, including the season finale in which he scored the game-winning goal (his only point of the season) in what could be the last game of Hall of Fame coach Jacques Lemaire’s career.
-In eight NHL games he was -2.
-In 72 AHL games for Albany he scored 2 goals with 21 assists and was -9 with 64 PMs.
+In eight NHL games he was minus-two.
+In 72 AHL games for Albany he scored 2 goals with 21 assists and was minus-9 with 64 PMs.

 2011-12: Urbom played in five NHL games for New Jersey in December in his second pro season; spending most of the season with the Devils’ AHL affiliate Albany.
-He was plus-one with 1 goal and 9 penalty minutes; averaging 13:35 minutes of ice time with New Jersey.
+He was plus-1 with 1 goal and 9 penalty minutes; averaging 13:35 minutes of ice time with New Jersey.
 He was with the Devils during the Stanley Cup playoffs but did not appear in any games.
-In 50 games with the Albany Devils he scored 2 goals with 10 assists and was minus-three with 33 penalty minutes.
+In 50 games with the Albany Devils he scored 2 goals with 10 assists and was minus-3 with 33 penalty minutes.

 2012-13: Urbom appeared in one NHL game for the Devils, a late season contest against Montreal in April, and played 68 games for the Devils’ AHL affiliate Albany in his third pro season.
-He saw 14 minutes of ice time and was -1 with no points nor penalty minutes in New Jersey’s 3-2 win.
-He had 8 assists and was -3 with 64 penalty minutes during the AHL season.
+He saw 14 minutes of ice time and was minus-1 with no points nor penalty minutes in New Jersey’s 3-2 win.
+He had 8 assists and was minus-3 with 64 penalty minutes during the AHL season.
 Albany missed the AHL playoffs after finishing fourth in the Northeast Division.